MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 #### Allow recipients to release a message from quarantine permission

 > [!NOTE]
-> This permission is not honored in anti-malware policies or for the high confidence phishing verdict in anti-spam policies.
+> This permission is not honored for messages that were quarantined as malware (anti-malware policies or Safe Attachments policies) or as high confidence phishing (anti-spam policies).
 Users cannot release their own malware or high confidence phishing messages from quarantine.
 At best, you can use the [Allow recipients to request a message to be released from quarantine permission](#allow-recipients-to-request-a-message-to-be-released-from-quarantine-permission) permission.

 The **Allow recipients to release a message from quarantine** permission (_PermissionToRelease_) controls the ability of users to release their quarantined messages directly and without the approval of an admin.